leafo/tableshape/README.md

 > **Note:** The type checking is strict, a string that looks like a number,
 > `"123"`, is not a number and will trigger an error!

-The structure of a hashtable can be tested with `types.shape`.
-It takes a hash table where the key is the field to check, and the value is the type checker:
+The structure of a generic table can be tested with `types.shape`.
+It takes a mapping table where the key is the field to check, and the value is the type
+checker:

 ```lua
 local object_shape = types.shape{